2023 Most Popular Online Psychology Schools in Virginia

 The following schools top our list of the Most Popular Online Psychology Colleges.

-Our 2023 rankings named Liberty University the most popular online school in Virginia for psychology students.
-Liberty University is a fairly large private not-for-profit school located in the small city of Lynchburg.
+Our analysis found Liberty University to be the most popular school for psychology students who want to pursue an online degree in Virginia.
+Liberty University is a fairly large private not-for-profit school located in the city of Lynchburg.

 The average amount in student loans that psychology majors at Liberty University take out is $32,734.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $297.